WXw Shotgun Championship

 The wXw Shotgun Championship is a professional wrestling championship created and promoted by the German promotion Westside Xtreme Wrestling.
 All of the matches disputed for the title are broadcast on wXw's YouTube channel.
 The first champion was crowned on August 18, 2013.
 Ilja Dragunov defeated Tony Blunt in the finals of a tournament to become the first champion.

 Title history

-There have been a total of 42 reigns and four vacancies shared between 34 different champions.
-The current champion is Dennis Dullnig who is in his first reign.
+There have been a total of 43 reigns and four vacancies shared between 34 different champions.
+The current champion is Axel Tischer who is in his third reign.